Published 25 May 2018

 (i) dealing with job applications, as referred to in section headed ‘Job Applications’ and

-(j) providing you with marketing communications by email, phone or mail regarding our legal, regulatory services and advisory services (provided you have given consent to receiving such materials).
+(j) providing you with marketing communications by email, phone or mail regarding our legal, regulatory services and advisory services.

 We have a legitimate business interest in processing 5.1(a) – 5.1(j) information via this website in support of informational and marketing activities.